ahlim0m/tylernakamura.github.io/_posts/2016-06-07-the-hello-world-of-openstack.markdown

 - [Git](https://git-scm.com/)

 ### Using Vagrant to create a clean development environment
-DevStack recommends for good reason, recommends using a VM to stand up an OpenStack development environment:
+DevStack recommends for good reason, using a VM to stand up an OpenStack development environment:

 ```
  We strongly recommend that you run stack.sh in a clean and disposable vm when you are first getting started.